-- Complete ENG W131 as well as a second writing course, COMM R110, or COMM C180, EDUC H341, and EDUC W200, with a C or higher before entering the program. - Achieve a grade of C or higher in all general education and major courses. - Achieve a 2.50 GPA in general education.
+- Complete ENG W131, COMM R110, EDUC H341, EDUC F200.
+EDUC E201, EDUC W200 (and ENG W270 for English Education) with a C or higher before entering the program. - Achieve a grade of C or higher in all general education and major courses. - Achieve a 2.50 GPA in general education.
 (Subject to change) - Achieve a 2.50 GPA in major.
 (Subject to change) - Complete half of the major courses plus enough of the general education courses to equal no less than 60 credit hours.
 (See check sheets for specific numbers of hours for each program) Fulfilling this requirement will leave no more than 6-9 classes outside of the blocks left to take.
 Prerequisite courses can be in progress at the time of application submission; however, they must be completed satisfactorily prior to beginning Block I.